This Borders on Being Triply Awesome

 On the hike out to the CT-MA-NY tri-point, the trail hits the highest point in Connecticut (CTMQ Visit here).
 On the way out to the CT-NY-RI tri-point – oh, you didn’t know about that one?
 Here it is.
 (And notice that if you take the ferry to Block Island from New London, you just about hit it!
 Next time we do that, I’m going to request the ferryman makes my day and nudges the boat a little to the right for me.)

 And if you hike to the CT-MA-RI tri-point, you’ll walk along the rail bed of one of the more infamous events in the history of the US.
 Not that I have to tell you, but the main trail to the tri-point is the rail bed on which the Great East Thompson Train Wreck occurred in 1891!
 The only time in US railroading history that FOUR trains crashed into each other!
-(That stuff probably happens in Mumbai every day.)
 And by seeking out the tri-point, you’ll stand at the area by default.
-(CTMQ Visit here).
+(CTMQ report here).